 Deri Museum – this site seems to be intermittent!

 How do you get to Debrecen in Hungary?

 Most travellers arrive by bus or train, from either Budapest or from across the Romanian border.
 I arrived by train from Nyugati Station in Budapest – the train journeys in Hungary are quite excellent.
 I loved them.
 But before getting my train I flew into Budapest (where I spent a few days) on this particular trip, using a low cost carrier.

 Where to stay in Debrecen

-Now I was there with a “lady of the past” (yes that Noemi from the horror story) so I stayed with her family in a wonderful tower block on the edge of the city.
+Now I was there with a “lady of the past” (story) so I stayed with her family in a wonderful tower block on the edge of the city.
 For prosperity purposes I’ve included it above, though her family flat is not where you should stay.
 Try the Hostelbookers website for up to date options: